LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

    ```
    and assign it to `RealmConfiguration.MigrationCallback`.

-What is very interesting here is what to write in the `RealmConfiguration.MigrationCallback` function.
-This blog-post is going to delve deep on this subject.
+Since mistakes made during migration, that is in `RealmConfiguration.MigrationCallback`, can result in data loss; it is very important to understand all the details surrounding the matter.
+Hence, this blog-post delves deep on how to write a `RealmConfiguration.MigrationCallback`.

-If you want to read more about the subject you could start by reading our [introduction](https://www.mongodb.com/docs/realm/sdk/dotnet/fundamentals/schema-versions -and-migrations/) and [documentation](https://www.mongodb.com/docs/realm/sdk/dotnet/examples/modify-an-object-schema/#migration-functions) on schemas and migrations.
+If you want to read more about the subject you could start by reading our [introduction](https://www.mongodb.com/docs/realm/sdk/dotnet/fundamentals/schema-versions-and-migrations/) and [documentation](https://www.mongodb.com/docs/realm/sdk/dotnet/examples/modify-an-object-schema/#migration-functions) on schemas and migrations.

 ## Code Overview
 In order to help you browsing faster through the [code](https://link.to.the.repo) of this tutorial I will briefly go over the structure of the project.